 “The data centre industry has made significant progress in increasing energy efficiency; however, as digital demands increase they must remain committed to driving long-term broader sustainability initiatives,” comments Rob Brothers, Program Vice President for the Data Centre and Support Services Program at IDC.
 You can’t have an impact on what you don’t measure; therefore, companies must establish clear and consistent metrics that account for not only efficient technology, but also the consumption (or possible destruction) of natural resources such as water, land and biodiversity.”

 Mounting pressures from investors, regulators, shareholders, customers, and employees also drive the need for improved environmental-impact reporting in data centre operations.
 However, many data centre operators lack sustainability expertise and face a daunting task of determining what metrics to track and strategies to implement.
 Schneider Electric’s framework was developed by its Energy Management Research Centre leveraging expertise from ESG experts, sustainability consultants, data centre scientists, and data centre solution architects to take the guesswork out of measurement and reporting.
 The Energy Management Research Centre was established in 2002 and has developed more than 200 vendor-neutral whitepapers and trade-off tools available for free to the industry.

 Data centre sustainability metrics drive sustainability strategy

-and consistent reporting for external stakeholders (investors, regulators,
+- Enable regular and consistent reporting for external stakeholders (investors, regulators, potential employees, etc.

 To learn more about the framework and enable your sustainable growth, download the Guide to Sustainability Metrics for Data Centres, today.